From BR Bullpen

 Andy Pafko was a very popular player with the Chicago Cubs, Brooklyn Dodgers and Milwaukee Braves.
 All together, he had a long career of 17 years.
 A five-time All-Star, the outfielder/third baseman was in four World Series, and also hit over 30 homers twice.

 Pafko grew up on a farm in Boyceville, WI, located in north-western Wisconsin, not far from Eau Claire, WI, one of six sons born to a Slovakian immigrant family.
 He was signed by the Eau Claire Bears of the Northern League at a try-out held in 1940, though he only hit .209 with no homers for Eau Claire.
 Pafko secured his place in professional baseball with a good year at Green Bay of the Wisconsin State League in 1941, batting .349, making the top three in average.
 The Chicago Cubs purchased his contract after the season.
 The next year, he played for the Macon Peaches and hit .300 with 85 RBI (sixth in the South Atlantic League).
 By the end of 1943, he was playing in the Major Leagues, thanks in part to the shortage of players caused by World War II but also to an outstanding season with the Los Angeles Angels which saw him earn the Pacific Coast League's MVP award.
 That season, he led the Pacific Coast League in batting average (.356), RBI (118), hits (215), slugging (.540) and total bases (326) and was second in runs (109, 8 behind Bill Schuster), triples (13, two less than Hank Steinbacher) and home runs (18, 3 less than Johnny Ostrowski), while striking out only 38 times in 664 plate appearances.
 His OBP was around .402, trailing only Johnny Dickshot and possibly Steinbacher.
+He was not eligible for the World War II draft, having been classified 4F because of a perforated ear drum and high blood pressure.

 A Star in Chicago